handisyde/cv/README.md

 **Kora La** @ [intech](https://www.intechinfo.fr/) &mdash; project lead, team of 3 &mdash; _(Mar 2019 - Jul 2019)_<br>
 Conception and implementation of the infrastructure and lower logical layers of the new Intech server stack.
    * Conception of an IT system
-   * Implementation of a redundant and higly available architecture
+   * Redundant and higly available architecture implementation
    * Secure private cloud deployement
    * **_Technologies used:_** HPE3PAR, ESXi, vCenter, VIC, network switches and routers (Cisco/HP).
    <br><br>